Nicolas Joly - Savennières Roche-aux-Moines Clos de la Bergerie 2023

 About the estate:

-Eden viticole la Coulée de Serrant is a place where life exults.
-Nicolas Joly, a pioneer of biodynamics, has made his wine a brand recognized around the world.
-He can also count on the vision of his daughter Virginie to continue to raise this estate among the best.
-Four hectares in Savennières and four hectares in Roche-Aux-Moines, a vineyard grazed by sheep, pecked at by chickens, worked by hand, in harmony with nature.
-Observation, experimentation, model viticulture and an unmissable estate.
+The Coulée de Serrant wine estate is a place where life flourishes.
+Nicolas Joly, a pioneer of biodynamics, has built his wine into a brand recognized around the world.
+He can also count on the vision of his daughter Virginie to continue elevating this estate among the very best.
+Four hectares in Savennières and four hectares in Roche-Aux-Moines—a vineyard grazed by sheep, pecked at by chickens, tended by hand, in harmony with nature.
+Observation, experimentation, exemplary viticulture, and an essential estate.

 Guide Hachette des vins